cinderblock/HyparHut/README.md

  - Roof tarp - $11-$20
  - Conservative Grand Total: $582

+## Versions

+ - V1 - Shown at Maker Faire.
+Been to the playa 4 years running.
+ - V2 - "zig-zag" folded version.
+(Missing design files :( )
+ - V3 - The current iteration.
+A little taller.
+Thinner when folded.

 ## Files

  - [Layout.sldprt](Layout.sldprt) - The most recent itteration.
 Single part, all sketches.
 Parameterized to help visualize and change values.